tus/tus-resumable-upload-protocol/protocol.md

 desirable (e.g. NGINX buffering requests before they reach their backend).

-Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.
+Servers MUST acknowledge successful `PATCH` operations using a `204 No Content` or `200 Ok` status, which implicitly means that Clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.

-If the client sends an `Expect` request-header field with the `100-continue` expectation, the server SHOULD respond with the `100 Continue` status code before reading the request's body and sending the final response.
+If the Client sends an `Expect` request-header field with the `100-continue` expectation, the Server SHOULD respond with the `100 Continue` status code before reading the request's body and sending the final response.

-Both, client and server, SHOULD attempt to detect and handle network errors predictably.
+Both, Client and Server, SHOULD attempt to detect and handle network errors predictably.
 They MAY do so by checking for read/write socket errors, as well as setting read/write timeouts.
 A timeout SHOULD be handled by closing the underlying connection.